-We provide language assistance, including Sign Language interpreters, at no cost to you.
+We can give you language assistance, including sign language interpreters, at no cost.
 We can also help you find a provider that speaks your language.
-If you cannot communicate with your provider because of a language barrier, we can schedule an interpreter to help with your appointment; please contact Member Services at 1-888-788-4408, TTY/TDY: 711.
+If you cannot communicate with your provider because of a language barrier, we can get an interpreter to help.
+Please call Member Services at 1-888-788-4408, TTY/TDD: 711.

-Sign Language Interpreters And Auxiliary Aids
+Sign Language Interpreters and Auxiliary Aids

-If you are deaf or hard of hearing, you may ask that your provider provide auxiliary aids or schedule a Sign Language Interpreter to meet your needs.
-Your provider has to provide these services at no cost to you.
+If you are deaf or hard of hearing, you may ask for auxiliary aids.
+You can also ask for a sign language interpreter.
+Your provider has to give you these services at no cost.
+There are many different kinds of auxiliary aids.
+They can help members with hearing loss understand spoken information.